-Jamaica is located south of Cuba and west of Haiti.
-It is the largest of the English-speaking islands in the Caribbean, covering a total land area of 11,000 km² (4,411 mi²).
-The interior is very mountainous with the Blue Mountain Peak, rising to a height of 2,256 m.
-The average annual rainfall is 1,000 mm (36 in).
-Jamaica’s economy is heavily dependent on services, which accounted for 64% of GDP in 2009, and the country continues to derive most of its foreign exchange from tourism, remittances, and bauxite / alumina.
-During 2009 the Jamaican agricultural sector recorded some 13% growth and also showed decline of 75% in fresh food imports.
-This has been attributed to the “Eat what we grow” campaign launched by the Ministry of Agriculture and Fisheries.
-Agriculture contributed 6% to the GDP in 2009, and still employs some 17% of the population.
+Jamaica, located south of Cuba and west of Haiti is the largest of the English-speaking islands in the Caribbean.
+Jamaica’s economy is heavily dependent on services, which according to 2017 estimates account for 71% of GDP, and the country continues to derive most of its foreign exchange from tourism, remittances, and bauxite / alumina.
+Agriculture on the other hand contributed an estimated 7% to the GDP and employs some 17% of the population.
 Investment in the sector is being encouraged as a viable option particularly since more traditional investment areas have been affected by the global recession.
-Leading commodities include sugar, bananas, coffee, cocoa, citrus, pimento, yams, vegetables, poultry, goats, milk, crustaceans, and molluscs.
+Leading commodities include sugar, bananas, coffee, cocoa, citrus, pimento, yams, vegetables, poultry and small ruminants (goats).

 P.O.
 Box 113